 4. Bee-bim Bop! by Linda Sue Park, illustrated by Ho Baek Lee

 A simple story of a girl helping her mom making supper – bee-bim bop! – is cheerful and joyous.
 Linda Sue Park’s song-like text would roll off your tongue, and you might find yourself dancing to the rhythm.
-Illustrations without much adult presence makes you feel like you are looking from the girl’s point of view. [picture book, ages 4 and up]
+Illustrations without much adult presence make you feel like you are looking from the girl’s point of view. [picture book, ages 4 and up]

 5. A Piece of Home by Jeri Watts, illustrated by Hyewon Yum

 It’s not only kids who have a hard time adjusting to a new environment.
-This warm and delicate story of a three-generation family moving to West Virginia from South Korea depicts struggles of a grandma, a boy, and a baby girl.
+This warm and delicate story of a three-generation family moving to West Virginia from South Korea depicts the struggles of a grandma, a boy, and a baby girl.
 It also shows how people around are willing to help and how it makes the transition a little easy.
 Very warm and sensitive story accompanied by Yum’s beautiful and charming illustrations is highly recommendable for any family who experiences the drastic transition, whatever the kind.

 6. The Name Jar by Yangsook Choi

-Calling each other’s names and remembering them mean a lot for everybody, especially for children.
-I’ve seen a constant struggle Korean people have when they move to U.S. because of their hard-to-pronounce-for-Americans names.
+Calling each other’s names and remembering them mean a lot to everybody, especially for children.
+I’ve seen a constant struggle Korean people have when they move to the U.S. because of their hard-to-pronounce-for-Americans names.
 Name Jar very smartly and sweetly shows how a Korean girl deals with this issue and solves it with her sweet friends’ support and help. [picture book, ages 3 and up]

 7. Dear Juno by Soyoung Pak, illustrated by Susan Kathleen Hartung

 Sometimes immigration means not being able to communicate with your grandmother or grandson because it builds a language barrier.
 Living in a different country, often, a new generation doesn’t learn their ancestor’s language.
-But in this warm story, Juno who resides in U.S. and his grandma who lives in Korea communicate in their own way – by sending photos, flowers, and pictures.
+But in this warm story, Juno who resides in the U.S. and his grandma who lives in Korea communicates in their own way – by sending photos, flowers, and pictures.
 They understand each other perfectly even though they don’t write in the same language. [picture book, ages 3 and up]

 8. New Cat by Yangsook Choi